Technologicat/unpythonic/README.md

 The oft-quoted single-expression limitation is ultimately a herring - it can be fixed with a suitable `begin` form, or a function to approximate one.

 The real problem is the statement/expression dichotomy.
 In Python, the looping constructs (`for`, `while`), the full power of `if`, and `return` are statements, so they cannot be used in lambdas.
+We can work around some of this:

-The expression form of `if` can be used to a limited extent (actually [`and` and `or` are sufficient for full generality](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers), and functional looping is possible - but still, ultimately one must keep in mind that Python is not a Lisp.
+ - The expression form of `if` can be used to a limited extent.
+Actually, [`and` and `or` are sufficient for full generality](https://www.ibm.com/developerworks/library/l-prog/), but readability suffers, so it may be better not to go there.
+Another possibility is to use MacroPy to define a ``cond`` expression, but it's essentially duplicating a feature the language already almost has.
+ - Functional looping (with TCO, to boot) is possible.
+ - ``unpythonic.ec.call_ec`` gives us ``return`` (the ec), and ``unpythonic.misc.raisef`` gives us ``raise``.

-Another factor here is that not all of Python's standard library is expression-friendly; some standard functions and methods lack return values - even though a call is an expression!
-For example, `set.add(x)` returns `None`, whereas in an expression context, returning `x` would be much more useful.
+Still, ultimately one must keep in mind that Python is not a Lisp.
+Not all of Python's standard library is expression-friendly; some standard functions and methods lack return values - even though a call is an expression!
+For example, `set.add(x)` returns `None`, whereas in an expression context, returning `x` would be much more useful, even though it does have a side effect.

 ### Assignment syntax